 Even the poshest gym bathrooms don't make ideal settings for washing, drying, and styling your hair before work.
 Anyone who has ever tried to get their hair totally dry in SoulCycle's chic but very shower-steamy changing room can attest to this.
-Plus, washing your hair every day isn't always the best idea—even if you work out a lot.
+Plus, washing your hair every day isn't always the best idea—even if you workout a lot.
 To help navigate this after-gym hair world, we consulted the experts.
-Here are their best tips.
+Read their best tips below!

 Put a Mask On